gbibeaul/avalotto/readme.md

 - Offer to stake your GameBit tokens in the Protocol and receive additional tokens proportional to the global usage of the protocol.
 - Participate in the games gives you a chance of winning but also rewards you with additional GameBit tokens the more you play.

-The player rewards and stakes yields are balanced by the protocol to insure the viability of the platform.
+The player rewards and stakes yields are automatically rebalanced by the protocol to insure the viability of the platform.

 ## Roadmap: